mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 specialist materials.

-Hull Damage: Hull Damage: Hull damage can be repaired with a Mechanic check taking 1–6 hours and consumes one ‘hit’ of spare parts.
+Hull Damage: Hull Damage: Hull damage can be repaired with a Mechanic check taking 1–6 hours and consumes one 'hit' of spare parts.

 Structure Damage: Structure Damage: Structure damage can only be repaired in a workshop and requires 10–60 hours per point of damage.
 It costs